-- a.
-Resolutions do not need to be read in full or by title at a Council meeting prior to adoption. - b.
-An affirmative vote of a majority of the Council members present is necessary to pass a resolution. - c.
+- c.
 Resolutions may be placed on the Consent Agenda and may be considered as a group under the Consent Agenda. - d.
 Resolutions may also be placed on the agenda as a General Business item. - e.
-For resolutions placed on General Business, the City Recorder, or designee, must take a "roll call" vote of each Councilor upon the final vote on the resolution and the ayes and nays and abstentions of the members must recorded in the meeting minutes.
+For resolutions placed on General Business, the City Recorder, or designee, must take a "roll call" vote of each Councilor upon the final vote on the resolution and the ayes and nays and abstentions of the members must recorded in the meeting minutes.27